Bootcamp2025-Pega/instructions/README.md

 ![alt text](img/releases-page.png)
 * You can then view your release along with its assets
 ![alt text](img/releases-final.png)

+### Wrap-up
+At this point you have working CI pipeline that executes tests, measures coverage and performs static analysis.
+There is one problem though - nothing blocks you from merging invalid PRs.

+**TASK:** allow merging **only if** build will pass green.

 ## 3.4 Module 4: Deployment to Free-Tier Service
 # How to Create an Account on Vercel